ENCAUSTIC + MIXED MEDIA ARTIST

 Annie’s work can be found in galleries and private collections in the United States and abroad.

 As a child I was immersed in the visual arts: my father was a commercial photographer, my mother an interior designer, my uncle was a sculptor, and my cousin a print maker.
 My interest in art was fueled by my experience of their work, as well as by frequent visits to the museums and galleries of Chicago where I was drawn to contemporary art.

 Each time I returned from a museum outing, filled with passion, I would paint or draw my own interpretation of the images that inspired me.

-Even the tactile experience of the mediums excited me.
+Part of what excited me about art was the tactile experience of each medium.
 When I started drawing in colored pencil, I loved the feeling of the pencil etching its way down the paper.
 When I began painting, I felt a similar energy as the brush stroked the canvas.
 In my encaustic work, I find pleasure in the feel of the iron as it glides over the hot wax; and I appreciate the second tactile experience of the finished product.

 The process of making art—using media and methods to continuously shape and reshape ideas in the physical realm—has become my passion.
 The work is an experience; a time of physical, emotional and conceptual exploration which transforms the work, and propels my interest and desire as an artist.